 Established in 1872, the Tokyo National Museum is the oldest and largest museum in Japan.
 The museum, which holds over 110,000 objects, focuses on ancient Japanese art and Asian art along the Silk Road.
 There is also a large collection of Greco-Buddhist art.

-Day 4: Saturday 6 November, Tokyo – Kawaguchiko
+Day 4: Saturday 9 November, Tokyo – Yokohama – Hakone

 - Sankei-en (Sankei’s Garden)

-On the way to Mount Fuji we visit the beautiful Sankei-en, a spacious Japanese-style garden in southern Yokohama, in which are set a number of historic buildings from across Japan.
+This morning we depart Tokyo and drive to southern Yokohama.
+Here we visit the beautiful Sankei-en, a spacious garden in which are set a number of historic buildings from across Japan.
 There are a pond, small rivers, a profusion of flowers and wonderful scrolling trails.
 The garden, built by Hara Sankei, was opened to the public in 1904.
 Among the historic buildings in the park are the elegant residence of a daimyo (feudal lord), several teahouses, and the main hall and three storied pagoda of Tomyo-ji, the abandoned temple of Kyoto.

 Tonight we dine together at the hotel and enjoy a glass of sake with a keiseki dinner of many small and beautifully presented dishes.
-(Overnight Kawaguchiko) BD
+(Overnight Hakone) BLD

 Matsumoto - 2 nights

-Day 5: Sunday 7 November, Kawaguchiko – Matsumoto
+Day 5: Sunday 10 November, Hakone – Kawaguchiko – Matsumoto

 - Nakasendo Highway Walk